Optimal Virtual Model Control for Robotics: Design and Tuning of Passivity-Based Controllers: Virtual mechanisms fundamentals

 As virtual springs and dampers, the action of a virtual inerter is realized by \eqref{eq:virtual_force_in_practice} whenever $\z$ is associated to two generic points $\z = \z_1 - \z_2$.
 In what follows, we avoid attaching virtual inerters to the robot directly, as it is difficult to accurately determine the robot accelerations.
 We connect inerters to points that are internal to the virtual mechanism that characterize the controller, whose accelerations can be computed analytically.
 An equivalent choice is often made in many impedance controllers, which shape only the stiffness and damping by leaving the robot's inertia matrix unchanged (the `target' matrix corresponds to the nominal matrix) \cite{Averta2020, Lachner2022, Hogan2022, Lawrence1988}.

 \begin{remark} Like a spring, a nonlinear inerter could be defined using potentials $V: \mathbb{R}^3 \to \mathbb{R}$ through the relationship

-where $x$ is an additional `state' variable.
+where $x$ is an additional `state' variable, a generalized momentum.
 This nonlinear inerter is passive if $V$ is lower bounded.
 In this form, the inerter is an admittance (force as input and motion as output).
 The analogy with the spring follows by rewriting \eqref{eq:spring} as

 We do not explore nonlinear inerters in this paper to remain within a family of elements that can be easily represented as impedances (motion as input and forces as output). \end{remark}